Did cult group 'Born Again's influence lead to Sri Lanka's WT20 debacle? SLC panel finds evidence "inconclusive" | Sports-Games

 The panel recommended that departing national teams be made to receive ''blessings'' from Buddhist monks as it would prevent them from holding faith on cults and mythical beliefs.

-Opening batter Gunathilaka, who did not batsman play any World Cup game but was with the touring party, was arrested in Sydney following alleged sexual assault charges on the day the team was boarding the flight back to Sri Lanka.
+Opening batter Gunathilaka, who did not play any of the World Cup games but was with the touring party, was arrested in Sydney following alleged sexual assault charges on the day the team was boarding the flight back to Sri Lanka.

 All-rounder Chamika Karunaratne, too, was handed a suspended sentence for his alleged misconduct during the World Cup.